After the Police finally tracked him down, Matthew makes a deal with them.

 "I didn't know I smiled.
 No, it didn't tickle.
 Has your mom been out here?"

 He remembers the delivery man from the hospital.
 He digs through his pockets and searches for the card he gave him and finds it.
 He pulls it out and searches it for the name.
-Jim Brown.
-He grabs his phone and calls him.
+Ryan Brown.
+He grabbed his phone and calls him.

-"This is Jim, how can I help you?"
+"This is Ryan, how can I help you?"

 "Mr. Brown, I am not sure if you remember me, but I am the man you brought clothes to while I was in the hospital."